symulacr/Steady-Checker/README.md

 ## Contribute 🙌

 - Found a bug or want to add a cool new feature?
 Fork the repo, make your changes, and send us a pull request.
-Let's make Steady Checker even more awesome together!
+Let's make Steady Checker even more awesome together !

 ## License 📜